Pranavongit46/-Setup-and-Use-a-Firewall/README.md

-Task 4: Setup and Use a Firewall on Linux
+* Setup and Use a Firewall on Linux
 Objective
 Configure and test basic firewall rules on a Linux system using UFW (Uncomplicated Firewall) and optionally GUFW (Graphical UFW).
 Demonstrate how to allow and block traffic using ports and IPs.